Jabalpur–Bhusaval section: History

 The Great Indian Peninsula Railway's pioneering Bombay–Thane line was extended to in May 1854. station was set up in 1860.
 In 1866 Bhusaval-Khandwa section was opened.
 The GIPR connection reached Jabalpur from Itarsi on 7 March 1870, linking up with the East Indian Railway Company track there from Allahabad, and establishing connectivity between Mumbai and Kolkata.
 Before construction of Indira Sagar Dam in 2004 on Narmada Valley, the route was 537 km long.
 The old alignment got submerged in 2004 due to Indira Sagar Dam & a new alignment was made which increased the route distance by 14 km.

 Electrification

 While the Itarsi–Harda sector was electrified in 1990–91, the Harda–Khandwa–Bhusaval sector was electrified the next year.
 The 605 km long Naini Junction–Manikpur Junction–Satna Junction-Katni Junction-Jabalpur–Itarsi route has been completely electrified under Vision 2020 – A Blue print for Railway Electrification Programme.

 Speed limits

 The Howrah–Allahabad–Mumbai line is classified as 'B' class where trains can run up to 130 kph.

 Passenger movement

-Jabalpur (Station Code JBP) and Bhusaval (Station Code BSL)are amongst the top hundred booking stations of Indian Railway.
+Jabalpur (Station Code JBP), Itarsi and Bhusaval (Station Code BSL)are amongst the top hundred booking stations of Indian Railway.